seandstewart/yesql/README.md

    reasonable means of mitigation.

-## Why YeSQL?
+## Why yesql?

-YeSQL takes a SQL-first approach to data management:
+yesql takes a SQL-first approach to data management:

 1. *Focus on your SQL and your database.*
    - Reduce developer overhead by having one less middleman between you and your data.